 The choice of VSP versions is offered because different versions of VSP have been developed for different sponsors.
 Versions were designed to simplify the options presented to the single-purpose user as VSP became more complex.
 For example, the UXO Detection Application Version implements only those sampling designs used for sites which may contain UXO.
 Users interested only in MARSSIM applications can select the MARSSIM Application Version.
 That version contains menu items relating to only rooms and surfaces, and its statistical tests and sampling design options are limited to only those that are MARSSIM-approved.
 Users only interested in RCRA applications can select the RCRA Version, which focuses on designs for monitoring and trends.
+The CDC/NIOSH version contains menu items related to rooms, surfaces, and statistical testing and analysis related to that kind of sampling.
+The FRMAC CM version launches an expert guide that points the user to information about the next module they will be using.
 The General (all inclusive) VSP version provides access to all sampling designs and options.